Requisitos-de-Software/2023.2-Economia-DF/docs/elicitacao/tecnicas-priorizacao/in our out.md

-# Priorização In our Out
+# Priorização In or Out

 ## Introdução